Portsmouth F.C.: Club badge

-On 6 May 2008, a month after their 110th Anniversary, Portsmouth revealed a new badge with a very three dimensional look, the tradition curved shield with "three points" at the top of the shield were replaced with two straightened angles, with "Portsmouth F.C." written above the star on the shield.
+On 6 May 2008, Portsmouth revealed a new badge with "three points" at the top of the shield were replaced with two straightened angles, with "Portsmouth F.C." written above the star on the shield.
 The traditional elongated crescent moon was replaced with a new circular one, which closely resembled that on the city's Coat of Arms.
-The new badge had its debut in the 2008 FA Cup Final, in which Portsmouth also wore a new 110th Anniversary all-blue commemorative home strip.
+The new badge had its debut in the 2008 FA Cup final, in which Portsmouth also wore a new 110th Anniversary all-blue commemorative home strip.
+As part of the World War I Centennial Commemorations in the 2014–15 season, the club opted to temporarily replace the badge with a more traditional badge.
+In June 2015, Portsmouth reverted the official club badge back to a traditional design.